-- 7 If you have already issued the cheque, enter the cheque number in the Cheque# text box. - 8 In the Payroll Type list, click 1-Regular. - 9 In the Quarter box, enter the payroll quarter.
+- 7. If you have already issued the cheque, enter the cheque number in the Cheque# text box. - 8.
+In the Payroll Type list, click 1-Regular. - 9.
+In the Quarter box, enter the payroll quarter. - 10.
+In the Province text box, enter the tax province. - 11.
+In the Salary box, enter the salary. - 12.
+In the Timecard tab: - a.
+In the Date cell, enter the date on which the employee worked. - b.
+If the employee worked on a job, enter the job number in the Job cell.

-- 10In the Province text box, enter the tax province. - 11 In the Salary box, enter the salary. - 12 In the Timecard tab, do the following: - a In the Date cell, enter the date on which the employee worked. - b If the employee worked on a job, enter the job number in the Job cell. - c If the employee repaired equipment, enter the equipment number in the Equipment cell. - d If the job uses phases, enter the phase number in the Phase cell. - If the employee worked on a job or repaired equipment, enter the cost code number in the Cost Code cell. - f In the Pay Type cell, enter the payroll line type. - g In the Compensation Code cell, enter the Workers' Compensation code number. - h If you are using departments, enter the department number in the Department cell. - 13 Repeat step 12 for each payroll item. - 14 On the File menu, click Save.
+- c.
+If the employee repaired equipment, enter the equipment number in the Equipment cell. - d.
+If the job uses phases, enter the phase number in the Phase cell. - e.
+If the employee worked on a job or repaired equipment, enter the cost code number in the Cost Code cell. - f.
+In the Pay Type cell, enter the payroll line type. - g.
+In the Compensation Code cell, enter the Workers' Compensation code number. - h.
+If you are using departments, enter the department number in the Department cell. - 13.
+Repeat step 12 for each payroll item. - 14.
+Click File > Save.

-TIP: To compute payroll records correctly, enter the timecard line containing the negative hours first.
+Tip: To compute payroll records correctly, enter the timecard line containing the negative hours first.
 This ensures deductions, benefits, or other calculations that use calculation maximums compute properly.